Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Bounds on Krylov Complexity Growth in Chord Space

 We define Krylov complexity operator for states and operators (i.e.~$\eta=\pm1$) and its generating function respectively as \cite{Aguilar-Gutierrez:2025pqp}

 such that the Krylov complexity is recovered by taking expectation values of the Krylov complexity operator on the state used to construct the Krylov basis $\ket{K_n^{(\eta)}}$:

-and the Krylov complexity as well as higher moments can be calculated by derivatives of the generating function.
-Note that $\hat{\mathcal{C}}$ does not necessarily equal the total chord number operator in the DSSYK: $\hat{N}$.
-However, it is known that in the semiclassical limit $\mathcal{C}\rightarrow\hat{N}$ \cite{Aguilar-Gutierrez:2025pqp}.
-The expressions for Krylov complexity of states and operators are displayed in \eqref{eq:complexity eta pm1}.
+and the Krylov complexity as well as higher moments can be calculated by taking derivatives of the generating function.
+Note that $\hat{\mathcal{C}}$ does not necessarily equal the total chord number operator in the DSSYK; however, it does in the semiclassical limit \cite{Aguilar-Gutierrez:2025pqp}.
+The Krylov complexity of states and operators are \cite{Aguilar-Gutierrez:2025pqp}